-Payment may be made by cash, EFTPOS, credit card (Mastercard or Visa), PayPal or Direct Deposit.
+Payment may be made by cash, EFTPOS, credit card (Mastercard or Visa), PayPal or Direct Debit.

-These rates are current as at 1 September 2017 and are subject to change.
+These rates are current as at 1 July 2019 and may be subject to change without notice.

 CancellationsIn order that others may benefit, if you're unable to keep an appointment, a minimum of 24 hours notice would be appreciated.
 An administration fee of 50% of the session rate may be charged for late cancellations or no shows.